 What is your favourite part about being a chef?

 I love how food is so instant - you can have an idea, immediately execute it and get feedback.
 My days are so varied, there is so much inspiration, vibrancy and flavour to explore.
-The hands of and dynamic nature of chefvfins is what makes it so exciting to me
+The hands on and dynamic nature of being a chef is what makes it so exciting to me